eumali22/track-your-budget/README.md

-# track-your-budget
+# TrackYourBudget
-API endpoint of TrackYourBudget using Node.js and DynamoDB.
-WIP
+The API endpoint of TrackYourBudget.
+Project is still in the early stages of design and development.

-# tools
+# Dev Tools Used
-TypeScript, ts-jest
+-TypeScript
+-Jest
+-dotenv